vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 84, 91, 93, 122n, 168, 2250, 243n Pañcadası, a work on Vedānta, 391. &c.; his mother was Dakpi, 252; Pañoagavya, 773-774; 18 prāyascitta not later than at least 300 B.O.,

-774; as purification, 773 ; ingredi- 422; was called salaturiya, 252n. epts of, 773; is called brahma- Paninsya-dikpa, 347. kurca, 774; sudras and women Pankti (row of diners): devicos for could take pañcaga vyť but with- breaking continuity of, 767; ono in out mantras, 774; Vedio verses to pankti should not take acamana be recited when preparing, 773; before others or should not get up Vosgol for 774.
+774; as purification, 773 ; ingredi- 422; was called salaturiya, 252n. epts of, 773; is called brahma- Paninsya-dikpa, 347. kurca, 774; sudras and women Pankti (row of diners): devicos for could take pañcaga vyť but with- breaking continuity of, 767; ono in out mantras, 774; Vedic verses to pankti should not take acamana be recited when preparing, 773; before others or should not get up Vosgol for 774.

 766-767; one should not sit in Pañoāgaividyā, not known to brāh- 8ame pankti with undeserving per